310mc/https-310mc.github.io-tl/source/_posts/sub_story/birth_of_basketbon.md

 ## Translation Notes

 [^1]: Basket-bon's (called <em>basukebon</em> in Japanese) first-person pronoun is <em>boku</em>, which makes it sound soft and friendly.
 In comparison, Mao uses the <em>ore</em> first-person pronoun, which is more masculine.
-[^2]: yuruchara, <em>yuru</em> meaning “loose,” “soft,” “laid-back,” + the word “character”. <em>Yuruchara</em>'s defining features are that they have very peculiar designs, ranging from bizarre-cute to adorkable, as well as being used all across Japan for PR purposes, in companies, prefectures, etc… For more information please see <a href="https://en.wikipedia.org/wiki/Yuru-chara" target="_blank">this</a>.
+[^2]: Yuruchara, <em>yuru</em> meaning “loose,” “soft,” “laid-back,” + the word “character”. <em>Yuruchara</em> are mascot characters, their defining features are that they have very peculiar designs, ranging from bizarre-cute to adorkable, as well as being used all across Japan for PR purposes, in companies, prefectures, etc… For more information please see <a href="https://en.wikipedia.org/wiki/Yuru-chara" target="_blank">this</a>.